 Making friends seldom happens only in the classroom.
 UBC is home to many different clubs, undergraduate societies, and student associations and organizations.

 This year, many clubs and organizations will hold virtual events that you can drop by—so start by visiting the diverse array of club booths on Imagine UBC!
-Consider hitting up organization execs to see how you can join their communities—take a quick look through AMS CampusBase (the new clubs platform, to be released in the first week of September so check the AMS website then), or search them up on Facebook!
+And definitely take a look through AMS CampusBase—the new clubs platform at UBC—to see which communities you'd like to join!

 Seek out a group whose values speak to you, and try to commit to it.
 Although club activities may all be virtual, forming connections with your fellow first years as well as upper-year students can really weave around you a strong web of support systems.